simon-le-truc/numworks-deskop-app/README.md

 # numworks-deskop-app
-- Fr
+- Français
->>> Le fichier exécutable se trouve dans le dossier "app" sous le nom de "numworks.exe".
-Le fichier n'est **pas déplaceable**, vous pouvez cependant créer un raccouris pour pouvoir l'utiliser d'où vous voulez.
+> Le fichier exécutable se trouve dans le dossier "app" sous le nom de "numworks.exe".
+Le fichier n'est pas déplaçable, vous pouvez cependant créer un raccourci pour pouvoir l'utiliser d'où vous voulez.

-- En
+- English
->>> The executable file is in the directory called "app"
+> The executable file is located in the "app" folder under the name "numworks.exe".
+The file is not movable, but you can create a shortcut to use it from wherever you want.